coder/websocket/README.md

 which results in awkward control flow.
 With nhooyr/websocket you use the Ping method on the Conn that sends a ping and also waits for the pong.

-In terms of performance, the differences depend on your application code. nhooyr/websocket reuses buffers efficiently out of the box if you use the wsjson and wspb subpackages whereas gorilla/websocket does not at all.
-As mentioned above, nhooyr/websocket also supports concurrent writers out of the box.
+In terms of performance, the differences mostly depend on your application code. nhooyr/websocket reuses message buffers out of the box if you use the wsjson and wspb subpackages.
+As mentioned above, nhooyr/websocket also supports concurrent writers.

 The only performance con to nhooyr/websocket is that uses one extra goroutine to support cancellation with context.Context and the net/http client side body upgrade.